 Best Practices for a Successful Product Lifecycle

-The difference between a product that dominates the market and one that fades into obscurity often hinges on the practices employed during its lifecycle.
+The difference between a product that dominates the market and one that fades into obscurity often hinges on applying consistent product management lifecycle best practices.
 Here are seven best practices to ensure your product not only stands out but continues to resonate with its intended audience.

 Tools and Resources for Optimized Product Management